samgoree/samgoree.github.io/_posts/2021-10-02-art-history-visualization.md

 I hate this perspective, I think it misunderstands the point of humanistic inquiry.
 There is no "correct" or "optimal" way to think about the past, and the struggle to make sense of the complex and contradictory information we have is valuable in itself.
 Computers can't think contextually or make arguments (well, at least not any time soon), and they are limited to the relatively shallow insights which come from visual statistics.

 Instead, I think the value of "distant viewing" technology is in grounded self-reflection.
 When an expert looks at a painting, it is difficult for them to separate their interpretation from all their prior knowledge and training.
 They immediately recognize symbols and stylistic traits and start thinking about questions of meaning and interpretation.
 When we see that a computer vision algorithm only picked up on the fact that a given painting has a lot of red in it, that naivete is staggering, and kind of funny.
-It can help us to get out of the details and look at things from the simplest, least contextualized perspective.
-While that's no substitute for the actual, precise, contextualized work of art historians, I think it can be useful too.
+It can help us to get out of the details and look at things from the simplest, least thoughtful perspective.
+While that's no substitute for the actual, precise, contextualized work of art historians, I think it's worth thinking about as well.

 ### Conclusion